Skip to content

 6. Cultural Notes on Saying Yes in French

-1. Tone Matters — The same “oui” can sound formal, casual, sarcastic, or romantic depending on intonation.
+1. Tone Matters — The same “oui” can sound formal, casual, sarcastic, or warm depending on how you say it.

-3. In Business Settings — Stick to “oui” or “certainement” for professionalism.
+3. Business settings — Keep to “oui” or “certainement” for professionalism.

 7. Common Mistakes to Avoid